 In some ways that to me is what successful reentry should look like.
 If people are able bodied, and can be given skilled work that pays well, significantly above the minimum wage, and most of the employment we observed was at the minimum wage, but if people can live significantly above the minimum wage, then they can be out of poverty.
 They can support a household.
 They can pay taxes.
 The union guys got retirement benefits, which I think allowed them to look to a future.
 Most of the rest of the sample in that first year were in survival mode.

-WATKINS: If you had support from an institution, say like a union or obviously if you have support from family, not just the stability of housing, but the stability of social ties in general it seems like for you were a marker of someone having a more successful reentry.
+WATKINS: If you had support from an institution, say, a union, or obviously if you have support from family—not just the stability of housing, but the stability of social ties in general—it seems like those were markers of someone having a more successful reentry.
 I think you found people who were greeted at the prison upon their release by family members tended to do better than people who weren't.

-WATKINS: We've touched on this issue of race, which I want to ask you about now, a little bit speaking about these older, generally white union workers who tended to fare better.
+WATKINS: We've touched on this issue of race, a little bit speaking about these older, generally white union workers who tended to fare better.
 But when you're writing about this huge social institution of mass incarceration more generally you say that you see this as a driver of a kind of new kind of racial inequality.
 I wonder why it's important for you to say that it's a new kind of racial inequality.
-Obviously it's building upon a much longer one, that's sort of constitutive arguably of this country, but what were you finding how reentry challenges played out differently by race?
+Obviously it's building upon a much longer one—that's constitutive, arguably of this country—but how did you find reentry challenges played out differently by race?

 WESTERN: I think that the really striking finding for us was in the labor market.
 There was a very large employment gap between white respondents and black and Latino respondents.
 The white men that we were interviewing did significantly better in employment than the black and Latino respondents—even though they tended to be older, they tended to be in poorer health, they had a higher rate of mental illness and drug addiction.
 Despite all of those disadvantages, they were financially much more secure and independent after incarceration.